 Things You Didn’t Know About the Florida Citrus Tower

 If you are in Windermere or Leesburg looking for fun things to do in Clermont, FL, take some time to visit the Florida Citrus Tower.
-For the adult admission price of $6.00, you can stay for as long as you want from 9am to 5pm Monday through Saturday.
+For the adult admission price of $10, you can stay for as long as you want enjoying the views.
 In the beautiful Clermont weather on a clear day, you can see for miles around South Lake County, with lush greenery and spring-fed lakes.
 Take a look at some fun facts surrounding this Clermont landmark.

 How Does the Citrus Tower Measure Up?